zolkocarbon/Udemy_Advanced_CSS_Natours/readme.md

 }
 ```
 #### How and when to use the direct child.
-+  Also [Used here](sass/pages/_home.scss) Here we undo the skew for the four boxes in our feature section.
++  Also [used here](sass/pages/_home.scss) in this project.
+Here we undo the skew for the four boxes in our feature section.
 ```scss
 .section-features {
     transform: skewY(-7deg) translateY(-10rem);